MCAT Physics: What You Need To Know

 What Do You Need to Know for MCAT Physics?

 There is some good news for students who aren’t big physics fans: most of the physics content on the MCAT focuses on critical thinking skills rather than testing your math skills.
-There are, however, a wide range of physics topics that you need to know, which include:
+There are, however, a wide range of high-yield physics topics that you need to know, which include:

 • MCAT Math